How does this company make money?

 What does this company depend on?

-The manufacturing process depends on five specific upstream inputs: cadmium telluride semiconductor material as the core feedstock, specialized vapor transport deposition equipment designed for thin-film manufacturing, tempered glass substrates sized to module dimensions, ethylene vinyl acetate encapsulant materials used in module assembly, and aluminum frames for the finished module structure.
+The company cannot operate without cadmium telluride semiconductor material, the specialized vapor transport deposition equipment used to process it, tempered glass substrates cut to module dimensions, ethylene vinyl acetate encapsulant materials used to seal the panels, and aluminum frames for final assembly.

 Who depends on this company?